code-and-effect/effective_test_bot/README.md

 ## Minitest Assertions

-The following assertions are added for use in any minitest & capybara integration test:
+The following assertions are added for use in any integration test:

 - `assert_signed_in` visits the devise `new_user_session_path` and checks for the already signed in content.
 - `assert_signed_out` visits the devise `new_user_session_path` and checks for the sign in content.